Sbargaoui/Shavadoop/README.md

-# Shavadoop Implementation with Java.
+# MapReduce Implementation with Java.